ktorio/ktor-klip/proposals/0004-open-api.md

 [future-directions]: #future-directions

 In this document, we mentioned plans for developing an alternative routing API that includes all required information.
 We have not yet started work on this, but we expect to have a proposal ready in the next few months.

+For one possible approach to a more feature-rich routing API, you can explore the [Ktor-Typed](https://github.com/nomisRev/ktor-typed) repository.